waynodiablo/Oystercard/intro_to_the_web/00_challenge_map.md

-# Intro to the Web
+# Intro to the web

-This week is designed to introduce you to the web.
-Some of the key topics you'll cover include:
+## Learning objectives

+### Goals for the week

+Ask yourself the same two questions:

+- Are you having fun?

+- Are you a better developer than you were yesterday?

+#### Primary goal

+By the end of the week, the goal is to be able to answer "yes" to the week's primary question:

+- **Can you build a web app?**

+## Concepts and skills for the week

+### Concepts

-- Servers and Clients
+- The relationship between a client and a server.
-- HTTP requests and responses
+- How HTTP encodes information sent over the web.
-- `params`
+- RESTful APIs.
-- `session`s
+- The request/response cycle.
-- Web frameworks
-- Feature testing with Capybara
+- Web templating with HTML/CSS.

+### Skills

-- Implementing User Stories that use all of the above.
+- How to debug programs that use multiple languages.

-At a high level, your introduction involves:
+- How to use a framework (Sinatra) in your code.
+- How to architect apps that have user interaction and visual output.
+- How to test apps that have user interaction and visual output.
+- How to trace data between the browser and server.

+## Structure of the challenges

-- Some basic exercises to get you familiar with Requests, Responses, and HTTP
+- Some exercises to get you familiar with Requests, Responses, and HTTP
-- A basic project to get you familiar with Servers, `params`, `session`s
+- A project to get you familiar with Servers, `params`, `session`s
-- Some basic exercises to get you familiar with Capybara
+- Some exercises to get you familiar with Capybara
-- An extended project to wrap it all together and build on previous weeks.
+- An extended project to wrap it all together

 ### Challenges